 GNSS Strategy

-At some stage (post 2013) there is likely to be three or four GNSS available, providing a total of more than 100 satellites, with multiple frequencies, inherent integrity monitoring and warning.
+At some stage (around 2020) there are likely to be three or four GNSS available, providing a total of more than 100 satellites, with multiple frequencies, inherent integrity monitoring and warning.
 This number of satellites will make Receiver Autonomous Integrity Monitoring (RAIM) a reliable proposition.
 The requirement for separate (satellite or ground-based) augmentation may need to be re-examined at that stage and it may be appropriate to consider phasing out existing augmentation systems with those developments in mind.
 However, the concerns about the vulnerability of GNSS will remain and there will still be a case for alternative electronic position fixing systems and for independent verification and warning systems.

 It should also be noted that current GNSS providers do not accept liability for the service they provide.